-Several trusted online casino sites still allow Indian players to sign up and play; some have even tailored their websites to specifically cater to Indians.
+Several trusted online casino sites still allow Tamil Nadu players to sign up and play; some have even tailored their websites to specifically cater to Indians.

 Is gambling legal in Tamil Nadu?

 Tamil Nadu Gambling Landscape

 Nearly all forms of gambling are illegal in the state, lottery included.
 The only type of betting that is accepted within Tamil Nadu borders is horse racing.